frost-beta/node-mlx/README.md

 of the official MLX project, when updating the `deps/mlx` submodule, review every new commit and make sure changes to Python APIs/tests/implementations are also reflected in this repo.

+## Contributing

+Check out the [contribution guidelines](https://github.com/frost-beta/node-mlx/tree/main/CONTRIBUTING.md) for more information on contributing to node-mlx.